walle89/SwedbankJson/docs/reference.md

 ## AccountDetails([ string $accountID = '' [, int $transactionsPerPage = 0 [, int $page = 1]]])
 Shows account details and transactions for the account.
 If no $accountID is not provided, it will fallback to default account.

+## TransactionDetails( string $detailsTransactionID )
+Shows additional information about a specific transaction.

 ## RegisterTransfer($amount, $fromAccountId, $recipientAccountId [, $fromAccountNote = '' [, $recipientAccountMessage = '' [, $transferDate = '' [, $periodicity = 'NONE']]]])
 Register a money transfer.